blue graphic blue graphic

 Envisioning the Inn

 Dr. Phil Pizzo, chief of the National Cancer Institute’s pediatric branch, meets Carmala Walgren, wife of Rep. Doug Walgren (D-PA), through a National Institutes of Health Clinical Center patient.
-She learns of the need for a children’s home at NIH from Dr. Pizzo.
+She learned from Dr. Pizzo about the need for a children’s home at NIH.
 With the help of fellow congressional spouse Debbie Dingell, wife of Rep. John Dingell (D-MI), congressional leadership, Chris Downey, wife of Rep. Tom Downey (D-NY), and private donations—along with a major grant from Merck—construction on The Inn begins shortly thereafter.

 1990